verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 ---
-title: "Responsive vs. Adaptive: Are we using the wrong words?"
+title: "Should we stop using the word \"Responsive\" for design?"
-description: "How Ethan Marcotte's definition of 'responsive' is colliding with Google's 'adaptive' layouts for Android foldables and the web performance INP metric."
+description: "How Ethan Marcotte's 2010 definition of \"responsive\" is colliding with Google's \"adaptive\" layouts for Android foldables and the web performance INP metric."
 date: 2026-07-07
 tags:
   - web design